MasterShifu619/TaskMasterPro/INSTALL.md

 ## Troubleshooting

 ### If you encounter any issues during setup, please check the following:
-Ensure you have the correct versions of Python and Django installed Verify that you're in the correct project directory when running commands Check if the port 8080 is available on your system
+#### Ensure you have the correct versions of Python and Django installed.
+#### Verify that you're in the correct project directory when running commands.
+#### Check if the port 8080 is available on your system.

 For further assistance, please open an issue on the project's GitHub repository.